-How two giants of Venetian printing refined the Roman and reintroduced handwriting
+How Venetian printers refined the Roman and reintroduced "handwriting"

 By the end of the 15th century Venice was the centre of European printing.
 Other printers had followed the de Spiras, among them a French printer named Nicolas Jenson who shared the de Spiras’ insight that print didn’t need to look like handwriting.
 He created his own excellent Roman typeface—arguably more authentically Roman than the de Spiras’, but no less modern.
 As the century approached its end, a humanist teacher and scholar in the vein of Petrarch acquired some of the deceased Nicolas Jenson’s printing equipment, and started a press.

 In founding the Aldine Press, Aldus Manutius hoped to preserve the Greek and Roman classics.
 To this end, he collaborated with fellow humanist scholar, Pietro Bembo, and they soon produced the Aldine Press’s first book, a Greek grammar.
 In order to print Latin works, Aldus needed a Latin letter set, so he hired Franchesco Griffo.
 The punchcutter crafted a particularly fine Roman, heavier but arguably more balanced than Jenson’s, with more uniform serifs and smaller capitals.

 Type in hand, the Aldine Press’s next publication was another collaboration between Aldus and Bembo.
 Bembo was a crucial architect of the Italian language with a penchant for lifting linguistic conventions from ancient Greek for use in his own Tuscan compositions.
 Aldus was pleased to print his work.